CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * For which data is a deletion necessary after a successful transfer?
 This can for example apply to personal data.
 * From which data should a copy of the data remain on the teleworking computer despite the successful transmission?
 * Is a malware check of the data performed prior to shipping and receiving data?
 * For which data transfers should logging be carried out?
-If automatic logging of data transmissions should not be possible, it must be determined whether and to what extent handwritten logging should be provided for.
+If automatic logging of data transmissions should not be possible, it should be determined whether and to what extent handwritten logging should be provided for.
 ** Internet use ** It is to be regulated whether Internet services can be used via the telework computer.
 It should also be clarified whether a private use is allowed.
 Questions to be clarified:

 * Is the use of Internet services generally prohibited?